abdelDebug/RestaurantBookingChatbot/README.md

 - Persistent storage with SQLite database
 - Database download capability for Colab environment

+## 🗒️ Important Note
+- If you face a probelm with `ngrok`, please create an account first, then insert your your personal Authtoken

 ```
 # Import required libraries
 from pyngrok import ngrok